evennia/evennia/docs/source/Contribs/Contrib-Mapbuilder.md

 # Map Builder

-Contribution - Cloud_Keeper 2016
+Contribution by Cloud_Keeper 2016

-Build a map from a 2D ASCII map.
+Build a game map from the drawing of a 2D ASCII map.

 This is a command which takes two inputs: